.

 electoral college

-The electoral college is the system that is used in the United States in presidential elections, where the electors in the electoral college.act as.representatives for each state and they elect the president and vice-president.
+The electoral college is the system that where the electors in the electoral college.act as.representatives for each state and they elect the president and vice-president.
 The electoral college is comprised of a group of people chosen by the votes of men and women in each US state, who come together to elect the President or a similar.such group in other countries.
-Under the terms of the United States constitution, the election for president was done by a group of electors, who were collectively called the Electoral College, where each elector was to vote for the two persons he considered most qualified, the result of which, the winner, would be the president and the runner-up would be the vice president.
+Under the terms of the United States Constitution, the election for president is done by a group of electors, who were collectively called the Electoral College, where each elector was to vote for the two individuals he considered most qualified in that state, the result of which, the winners, as calculated from each state would be the president and the runner-up would be the vice president.

-Each state appoints as many electors as it has senators and representatives in Congress (U.S. senators, representatives and government officers are ineligible); the District of Columbia has three votes.
-A winner-take-all rule operates in every state except Maine and Nebraska.
+Each state appoints as many electors as it has senators and representatives in Congress (U.S. senators, representatives and government officers are ineligible).
 Three presidents have been elected by means of an electoral college victory while losing the national popular vote (Rutherford B. Hayes in 1877, Benjamin Harrison in 1888 and George W. Bush in 2000).
 Though pledged to vote for their state's winners, electors are not constitutionally obliged to do so.
 A candidate must win 270 of the 538 votes to win the election.
-The presidential electors meet after the citizens vote for president and cast ballots for the president and vice president.
-Each state is granted (by whom?) the same number of electors as it has senators and representatives combined.
-These electors, rather than the public, actually elect the president and the vice president.
-The founding fathers set this up as a means of power to circumvent the popular vote in favor of who was their choice.
-Electors generally vote for the candidate of their party.
-Thus, the vote of the Electoral College is largely a formality.
-There have been several attempts to abolish the Electoral College.
+These presidential electors meet after the citizens vote for president and cast ballots for the president and vice president.
+Each state is granted by the rules set down by our forefathers, the same number of electors as it has senators and representatives combined.
+These electors, rather than any large state or states, actually elect the president and the vice president.
+The founding fathers set this up as a means of power to circumvent the popular vote, say by giant California and Texas, which could smother any voting in smaller states.
+Just as in tennis, where the player who wins the most points doesn't always win the match, it's the same in the US where he or she having the most votes may not be the one becoming president.

 "Lawrence D. Longley and Neal R. Peirce, The Electoral College Primer 2000 (1999), is an excellent overview of the history, operation and biases of the electoral college system.
 A brief but clear description of the system is Walter Berns (ed.), After the People Vote: A Guide to the Electoral College, rev. and enlarged ed.
 (1992).
-Critical discussion appears in Judith A. Best, The Choice of the People?: Debating the Electoral College (1996) and David W. Abbott and James P. Levine, Wrong Winner: The Coming Debacle in the Electoral College (1991)."....Encyclopedia Britannica.
+Critical discussion appears in Judith A. Best, The Choice of the People?: Debating the Electoral College (1996)..."....Encyclopedia Britannica.

 encrust, encrusted, encrusting, encrusts.transitive verbs